QualiSystemsLab/Inventory-Utilities/readme.md

 The following columns are used in this tab:
 * Device Names: List the name of the device you wish to list all children for

+#### Generate Inventory List ####
+The primary purpose of this function is to provide a current list of all inventory in the system, organized by Family/Model.

+There is no tab in the spreadsheet used.

+This function will generate a .csv name _'inventory_report_YYYY_MM_DD_HH_MM.csv'_

+The report contains the following column headers:
+* Name
+* Address
+* Family
+* Model
+* Reserved (T/F)
+* Domains
+* Location

+#### Generate User List ####
+The primary purpose of this function is to provide a current list of all users in the system.

+There is no tab in the spreadsheet used.

+This function will generate a .csv name _'user_report_YYYY_MM_DD_HH_MM.csv'_

+The report contains the following column headers:
+* Name
+* Email
+* Admin (T/F)
+* Active (T/F)
+* Groups

+#### Update Users ####
+The primary purpose of this function is to allow basic user management in bulk.
+The focus here is changing user status (Active/Admin), what Groups they are assigned to (access to equipment), reservation limitations (duration and max concurrent ownership).
+Updating email is also allowed.

+The _Update Users_ option will use the '5-UpdateUsers' tab in the Excel file.

+The following columns are used in this tab:
+* Ignore: if marked with __'Y' or 'y'__ will skip this row
+* Username: Name of the User to be modified
+* Email: Email Address to be used - if __'*'__ is used, then the user's email field will be made blank
+* Is Active: if marked with __'N' or 'n'__ then the user will be made inactive
+* Add to Groups:  comma separated list of groups the user is to be assigned to
+* Remove from Groups: comma separated list of groups the user is to be removed from
+* Max Concurrent Reservations: the maximum number of reservations a user is allowed to own at once - Blank no changes
+* Max Reservation Duration: the maximum duration, in hours, permitted for any reservation owned by this user